HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/model_spi/dgn_modelpkg.md

 Elements of this package define how content is represented in the portal.
 The two main models of this package are the ContentModel and the LayoutModel.
 The content model defines a tree structure for content elements (such as pages and labels); it is used to group these content elements logically.

-**Note:**
+!!! note
     The topology of the content model currently dictates the topology of the navigation model.
 For more information, see section *The sub package com.ibm.portal.navigation*.
 Theoretically, the topologies of content model and navigation model are allowed to diverge.

 Currently, the elements of the content model can be pages, labels, or URLs.
 For each type, a specific ContentNode interface exists: ContentPage, ContentLabel, and ContentURL.
 Each content node has different information that is associated with it.